Lubricant Types and Lubrication Methods

 synthetic Oils

 These oils are generally obtained starting with a synthetic base obtained from petroleum and then other compounds are added to match the desired viscosity and other required properties.
-This way, they become more expensive but present better
+This way, they become more expensive but present better performance than the mineral oils, being specific the application in hand.

-Synthetic oils can be grouped in the following categories [6], [5]:
+Synthetic oils can be grouped in the following categories:

 Polyalphaolefins (PAO) - are the most common synthetics base lubricants.
 Although they are bad additive solvents, they have a low fluidity point, good thermal stability and a high viscosity index;